On moss-covered trunks of

 deciduous trees, or on fallen twigs and litter of various

-trees, both deciduous trees and coniferous trees.
-Often found under Juniperus communis.
+trees, both deciduous trees and conifers.
+Often found among needles under Juniperus communis.
 One single specimen of a perfectely

 white form was collected by A. Aronsen on grass near a beach

 in Vestfold (Maas Geesteranus, 1991b: 550).
 Summer to late autumn.
 Locally quite common but probably overlooked.
-See the records in The Norwegian Mycological Database.
+In Norway widespread in southern parts but also recorded north to Finnmark.

 Pileus 2-7 mm